mkner/robo-time/docs/examples.rst

 Python Comand Line
 ******************

-Accsss some basic clock functions of clocks of an autonomous mobile robot that is usin the 3 primary clocks: Clock, WorldClock, SystemClock.
+Accsss some basic clock functions of an autonomous mobile robot that is running the primary clocks: Clock, WorldClock, and SystemClock

-The robot has been logged into via a secure shell and python (command mode) is launced from there.
+The robot has been logged into via a secure shell and python (command mode) is launched from there

 .. code-block:: python